 Berlin is a great base from which to explore northern and central Germany and in the unlikely event that visitors exhaust the attractions of the city they can make use of Berlin's status as an efficient transport hub to travel further afield.
 The city of Dresden, which suffered terrible destruction during the war, is one of the most popular destinations in Germany and is within easy reach from the capital.
 Hamburg is also one of the biggest draws to Germany and attracts millions of visitors every year.
-A little further north is the picturesque town of Lubeck with its remarkable 13th century architecture.
-Coastal gems like Sylt also make for fun excursions.
+A little further north is the picturesque town of Lubeck with its remarkable 13th-century architecture.

 Did you know?